 Some of the games from the original Mega Man series take place in the ambiguous year of "200X".
 More recent titles, including a remake of the original game, have bumped this up to "20XX".

 The Mega Man Battle Network was full of this trope back in the early two thousands.
 While we don't have ovens run by computers that could make them shoot fire if infected by viruses, we do have TV screens flat enough to roll up like posters, and basically everything about PETs except Navis are embodied in the modern iPhone.
+Even then, one can make a convincing case for Siri as the Real Life equivalent of a Navi

-Used hilariously in Andrew Kepples' Goodbye Cruel World: A character triggers the Y2K virus by activating an old VCR, which causes the characters' immediate surroundings to turn into the setting of The Jetsons.
+Used hilariously in Andrew Kepples' Goodbye, Cruel World!: A character triggers the Y2K virus by activating an old VCR, which causes the characters' immediate surroundings to turn into the setting of The Jetsons.

 When the Elf King in 8-Bit Theater wakes from his illness, the first thing he wants to know is what kind of advancements has Elfland made during his slumber.
 When he learns that nothing's changed, he demands, "What the hell have our scientists been doing?"